Published on August 15th, 2015 | by Pro Wrestling Stories0

 He didn’t mind expressing that to me and I didn’t mind expressing back to him that I disagreed with him.
 I did have allies in Jim Cornette, Jim Ross and Bruce Prichard.
-We had this character that could get over in Global, Japan, WCW and Vince had talked about maybe taking the mask off of me.
+We had this character that could get over in Global, Japan, WCW and Vince had talked about maybe taking [The Patriot] mask off of me.
 But shortly thereafter, when he saw the kind of reactions that I was getting night after night and the wrestling fans no matter what city you were in, I think you convinced him that that character could and would get over.

 I think I could have had a long successful career there.
 But unfortunately, even before I got there, I had major, major injury issues.
 I knew- Nobody knows your body like you do.
 I knew because of the injuries and because of the limitations that I had in the ring, the pain that I was dealing with.
 I knew that I probably had very little chance of making it through the entire three-year contract I had with them.

-PWS: You popularized the entrance song ‘Medals’ during your tenure with WWF.
+PWS: You popularized the entrance song ‘Medals’ during your tenure as The Patriot with WWF.
 Before your release, Sgt Slaughter used the song at December 1997’s ‘D-Generation X: In Your House’ pay-per-view.
 Kurt Angle, following his debut in ‘99, popularized the song again.
 Did it bother you that they used your entrance song on two guys before and soon after your release, or did you take it as somewhat of a compliment?

-Del: No, I take it as a compliment that they would use it again.
+THE PATRIOT: No, I take it as a compliment that they would use it again.
 I had no problem with them using it!
 I was done.
 I was no longer able to work.
 I was no longer a part of the company.
 You know, I’m just not wired that way.
 I took it as the exact opposite.
 Instead of it bothering me, I thought it to be a compliment that they used it for those guys.

 PWS: You have never been one to shy away from talking about past mistakes and the tough road you’ve been down, which is admirable and provides a lesson to those out there who might be struggling with the same addictions you once had.
 Before, during and after your wrestling career, drugs, steroids and prescription pain pills played a big role in your life.
 In interviews, you mentioned that there was a time you were taking over 100 prescription pills a day.
 And from 2002, you spent more than 10 months in prison.
 How did it get to this point and what was your wake up call?

 Del: It started out innocently enough with just an elbow injury that would later require surgery.
 This wasn’t the one that ended my career.
 I would later have other elbow problems.
 I was on the road with John Nord and Curt Hennig and I had an elbow that swelled up like a softball.
 I could hardly move it.
 It was very painful.
 I couldn’t sleep at night.
 I was just sort of complaining out loud and me, Nord and Curt were in a rental car heading down the road when Curt asked me what I was taking for it.
-Basically aspirin ground up into powder.
+Basically, aspirin ground up into powder.
 Just over the counter stuff.
 He said, “Man, you have to have something stronger than that!”